otp.DataSource#

 • batch_size (int, default=None) – Specifies the query batch size for the presort.
 By default, the value from otp.config.default_batch_size is used.

-• concurrency (int, default=None) – Specifies number of CPU cores to utilize for the presort By default, the value from otp.config.default_concurrency is used.
+• concurrency (int, default= onetick.py.utils.default) – Specifies number of CPU cores to utilize for the presort By default, the value is inherited from the value of original query specified in the concurrency parameter of run() method (which by default is set to otp.config.default_concurrency).

-• desired_schema (type[str]) – List of <column name> -> <column type> pairs that the source is expected to have.
+• kwargs (type[str]) – Deprecated.
+Use schema instead.
+List of <column name> -> <column type> pairs that the source is expected to have.
 If the type is irrelevant, provide None as the type in question.

 Note